 When I boot up my system, everything works fine.
-It sees my CPU and memory, detects my hard drive, floppy drive and CD-ROM but locks up at "Verify DMI pool data... ", and it won't go any further.
+It sees my CPU and memory, detects my hard drive, floppy drive and CD-ROM but locks up at "Verify DMI pool data...", and it won't go any further.
 What should I do?

-Please clear the CMOS via JP5 then choose 'load setup default' in the bios and save the bios and exit.
+Please clear the CMOS via JP5 then choose 'load optimized default' in the bios and save the bios and exit.
 Next, unplug all other add-on cards except the video card and floppy drive controller, and see if it can boot from floppy.
 Then put back the peripherals one by one to identify which one causes the lockup.
-If you are running a Cyrix CPU, make sure the 'linear burst function' is enabled in the bios.